DITO TELECOMMUNITY CORPORATION

 1. The right to access Personal Data

 Under the DPA, it is possible for individuals to request access to any of their Personal Data held by DITO, subject to certain restrictions.
 A request for disclosure of such information is called a subject access request.
-Any such requests should be addressed to DITO’s Data Protection Officer through the contact information below.
+Any such requests should be addressed to DITO’s Data Protection Officer through the contact information provided below in Part XII of this Enterprise Privacy Statement.

 2. The right to make corrections to Personal Data